yifanzhang-pro/AutoMathText-V2/README.md

   note         = {A 2.46T token multi-domain dataset with three-tier (exact, fuzzy, and semantic) deduplication and AI-powered quality assessment.}
 }
 ```

-## 🔬 Technical Deep Dive

-For detailed technical documentation including:
-- Complete processing pipeline specifications
-- Deduplication algorithm details
-- Quality classifier training procedures
-- Contamination detection methodology

-Please refer to our [Technical Documentation](link-to-detailed-docs) and [GitHub Repository](link-to-code).

-## 🤝 Contributing

-We welcome contributions to improve dataset quality and processing techniques:
-- 🐛 **Bug Reports**: Issues with data quality or processing
-- 💡 **Feature Requests**: New data sources or processing improvements
-- 📚 **Documentation**: Help improve our guides and examples
-- 🔬 **Research**: Collaborate on quality assessment and deduplication methods